felixbroch/work_offer_monitor/README.md

 - **Integration**: Connect with popular job boards and ATS systems
 - **Collaboration**: Multi-user support for team job searches
 - **Analytics**: Advanced market analysis and salary insights

-## Support

-This is a personal project developed for educational and job search purposes.
-While it's designed to be robust and useful, it may require customisation for different use cases or environments.

-For questions or suggestions, please refer to the code comments and documentation within each module.

----

-**Disclaimer**: This tool is for educational and personal use.
-Always verify job postings through official company websites before applying.
-Respect the terms of service of all websites and APIs used.